DataDog/hiring-engineers/answers.md

 I got the agent running flawlessly in minutes with the metrics coming in from

-1. AWS including ec2 instances and disks
+1. AWS including ec2 instances and disks.
+Just type in the API key create a IAM role and you are AWS cloud monitoring.
 2. Using a Vagrant Ubuntu based VM called “ddog” running on my Mac,
 3. Locally on a Macintosh running under OSX.